lurchmath/lde/docs/phase11-features.md

 # LDE Design Phase 11: Features

+## Content

 This document is not yet complete.
 Its content will eventually specify:

- * Add features to anything built so far (like multiple conclusions from a rule, or automatic premise finding, or automatic premise ordering, or the ability to specify metavariable instantiations, or any of 1000 other features we'd like to add)
+Add features to anything built so far (like multiple conclusions from a rule, or automatic premise finding, or automatic premise ordering, or the ability to specify metavariable instantiations, or any of 1000 other features we'd like to add)

+## Goal

- * This enables: everything else
+This enables everything else

+## Status

+This phase has not yet been implemented.
+Once it has been implemented, its contents will be documented in the API Documentation available from the navigation menu at the top of this site.